docpad-archive/documentation/extend/plugin-write.html.md

 We can also add tests for our plugin to ensure it is working correctly.
 DocPad makes this process pretty darn easy.
 To do so, we'll need to add these extra files:

-Here's the extra files that we will need to add to our project:
+Here's the extra files that we will need to add to our plugin:

 ```
-docpad-plugin-yourpluginname/
 src/
 	pluginname.test.coffee
 	pluginname.tester.coffee (optional)
 test/
 	out-expected/
 		...
 	src/
 		documents/
 			...
 	package.json (optional)
 ```